hackergrrl/common-readme/README.md

     $ npm install -g common-readme

-The `common-readme` command writes a brand new README to standard out.
-You can direct this to `README.md` and use it as a basis for your new module after setting up your `package.json`:
+`common-readme` is a command line program.
+When run, a brand new README is generated and written to your terminal.
+You can redirect this to `README.md` and use it as a basis for your new module after setting up your `package.json`:

     $ common-readme > README.md

-Behold!
-A brand new, shiny README, reading to be impressed upon with your brilliant ideas!
-It will automatically be populated with values from `package.json`, such as `name`, `description`, and `license`.
+A brand new readme will be created; automatically populated with values from `package.json` such as `name`, `description`, and `license`.
+Stub sections will be created for everything else.

 ## Why?